 The question before the Senate when a nomination is taken up is "will the Senate advise and consent to this nomination?"
-The Senate can approve or reject a nomination.26 A majority of Senators present and voting, a quorum being present, is required to approve a nomination.
+The Senate can approve or reject a nomination.25 A majority of Senators present and voting, a quorum being present, is required to approve a nomination.

 According to Senate Rule XXXI, any Senator who voted with the majority on the nomination has the option of moving to reconsider a vote on the day of the vote or the next two days the Senate meets in executive session.
-Only one motion to reconsider is in order on each nomination, and often the motion to reconsider is laid upon the table, by unanimous consent, shortly after the vote on the nomination.
-This action prevents any subsequent attempt to reconsider.27 After the Senate
+Only one motion to reconsider is in order on each nomination, and often the motion to reconsider is laid upon the table, by unanimous consent, shortly after the vote

-24 Riddick's Senate Procedure, p.
+23 Riddick's Senate Procedure, p.
 941.

-25 The reference in Senate Rule XXXI, clause 1 to a "day" refers to a calendar day, not a legislative day.
+24 The reference in Senate Rule XXXI, clause 1 to a "day" refers to a calendar day, not a legislative day.
 See Riddick's Senate Procedure, p.
 943. See footnote 19 for a definition of a legislative day.

-26 In addition to approving and rejecting a nomination, the Senate has the option of sending a nomination back to a committee for further consideration.
+25 In addition to approving and rejecting a nomination, the Senate has the option of sending a nomination back to a committee for further consideration.
 Although infrequently used, the motion to recommit is available and may allow a panel to reconsider its recommendation when information concerning a nominee comes to light after the committee has reported to the full Senate.

-27 Senate Rule XXXI requires that the Secretary of the Senate wait until the time for moving to reconsider has expired acts on a nomination, the Secretary of the Senate attests to a resolution of confirmation or disapproval and transmits it to the White House.
+on the nomination.
+This action prevents any subsequent attempt to reconsider.26 After the Senate acts on a nomination, the Secretary of the Senate attests to a resolution of confirmation or disapproval and transmits it to the White House.

-Most nominations are brought up by unanimous consent and approved without objection; routine nominations often are grouped by unanimous consent in order to be brought up and approved together, or en bloc.
+Many nominations are brought up by unanimous consent and approved without objection; routine nominations often are grouped by unanimous consent in order to be brought up and approved together, or en bloc.
 A small proportion of nominations, generally to higher-level positions, may need more consideration.
 When there is debate on a nomination, the chair of the committee usually makes an opening speech.
 For positions within a state, Senators from the state may wish to speak on the nominee, particularly if they were involved in the selection process.
 Under Senate rules, there are no time limits on debate except when conducted under cloture or a unanimous consent agreement.
-Senators may speak on a nomination for as long as they want.